-In this How to Meditate for Beginners post, you’ll learn the ins and outs of mindfulness meditation, how to implement it in your own life, as well as the many benefits that you can expect to accrue once you start practicing it consistently.
+In this How to Meditate for Beginners guide, you’ll learn the ins and outs of mindfulness meditation, how to implement it in your own life, as well as the many benefits that you can expect to accrue once you start practicing it consistently.
 However, before we get started, I have a few questions for you.

 Is your mind often still, resilient, at peace with that which you cannot control, and therefore anchored in the present moment, unhinged from thoughts about the past for the future?
 Or is your mind on the opposite end of the spectrum?